Chris3606/GoRogue/README.md

 # GoRogue
 Welcome to the homepage for GoRogue, the .NET Standard roguelike/2D game utility library!
-This library is compatible with both .NET Framework and .NET Core projects, and offers a number of features that may be useful in roguelike development, including coordinate/grid system utilities, random number generation interfaces, a robust effects system, unobtrusive and flexible algorithms for map generation, FOV, lighting/sense mapping, map generation, as well as various math/utility functions, data structures, and more features to come!
-See feature list below (coming soon) for details.
+This library is compatible with both .NET Framework and .NET Core projects, and offers a number of features that may be useful in roguelike development, including coordinate/grid system utilities, random number generation interfaces, dice notation parsing/rolling methods, unobtrusive and flexible algorithms for map generation, FOV, and lighting/sense mapping, a robust effects system, and various math/utility functions, data structures, and more features to come!
+See feature list below for details.
 Also see the roadmap for planned major features!

 ## Documentation
 A tutorial-style demo of GoRogue features is on the roadmap.
 Currently, the API documentation is hosted on GitHub pages [here](https://chris3606.github.io/GoRogue).
 The same documentation can be found in the docs folder in the root of the repository.

 ## Feature List
+### .NET Standard 2.0 Compatibility
+   - Library will function with any framework that supports .NET Standard 2.0, which includes both .NET Framework and .NET Core

 ### Unobtrusive Algorithms
 - FOV, Lighting/SenseMapping, and Map Generation algorithms operate on an abstract interface (MapOf), thus allowing the features to be used without imposing limitations and how/where data is stored within the game